-(ii) CONTENTS OF CLAIM DENIAL NOTICE: The Administration Office will provide the claimant with written notice if his or her claim for benefits is denied.
+- (b) CONTENTS OF CLAIM DENIAL NOTICE: The Administration Office will provide the claimant with written notice if his or her claim for benefits is denied.
 If the claim involves urgent care, the information described below may be given orally, so long as a written notification is provided within three days after the oral notification.
-The notice will include the following information:
+The notice will include the following information: - (i) a statement of the specific reason(s) for the denial;

-- (A) a statement of the specific reason(s) for the denial; - (B) reference to the specific Plan provision(s) on which the denial was based; - (C) if the Administration Office's decision relied upon an internal Plan rule, guideline, protocol or similar criterion, either the specific rule, or a statement that the specific rule was relied upon and that a copy of such rule will be provided free of charge upon request; - (D) a description of any additional information or documents that the claimant will need to submit if he or she wants the claim to be reconsidered, and an explanation of why that information is necessary; - (E) a description of the Plan's appeal procedures, including any expedited appeal procedures available if it is a claim for urgent care benefits; - (F) if the claim involves either 1) a rescission of coverage, or 2) a medical judgment with respect to coverage under the self-funded PPO Plan, a statement of the claimant's right to request an expedited external review, if the claim involves a medical condition for which the timeframe for completion of the Plan's appeal procedures would seriously jeopardize the life or health of the claimant or would jeopardize the claimant's ability to regain maximum function; and d) APPEAL PROCEDURES

-(G) a statement of the claimant's right to bring a civil action under ERISA § 502(a), if the appeal is unsuccessful.
+- (ii) reference to the specific Plan provision(s) on which the denial was based; - (iii) if the Administration Office's decision relied upon an internal Plan rule, guideline, protocol or similar criterion, either the specific rule, or a statement that the specific rule was relied upon and that a copy of such rule will be provided free of charge upon request; - (iv) a description of any additional information or documents that the claimant will need to submit if he or she wants the claim to be reconsidered, and an explanation of why that information is necessary; - (v) a description of the Plan's appeal procedures, including any expedited appeal procedures available if it is a claim for urgent care benefits; - (vi) if the claim involves either 1) a rescission of coverage as defined in Part 1, Article I, Section D of the Formal Plan Rules, or 2) a medical judgment with respect to coverage under the Self-Funded PPO Plan, a statement of the claimant's right to request an expedited external review, if the claim involves a medical condition for which the timeframe for completion of the Plan's appeal procedures would seriously jeopardize the life or health of the claimant or would jeopardize the claimant's ability to regain maximum function; and - (vii) a statement of the claimant's right to bring a civil action under ERISA § 502(a), if the appeal is unsuccessful.